 Playing and social skills

 With all the emphasis on cognitive and motor skills, it’s also important to keep in mind that social skills are a key component of early childhood education.
-As your baby grows past the one-year mark, he’ll need other playmates of his size and age to play with.
-Learning to interact with peers will be a whole different ball game for him, especially if he’s an only child!
+As your baby grows past the one-year mark, they’ll need other playmates of their size and age to play with.
+Learning to interact with peers will be a whole different ball game for them, especially if they’re an only child!

-Whereas your baby gets to be the center of attention with you, your partner, and his grandparents, he’ll have to quickly learn to be perceptive of other children’s interests in order to interact successfully with them.
-By playing with other children his age, either on playdates or in a preschool environment, he’ll be learning to negotiate, cooperate, and share.
+Whereas your baby gets to be the center of attention with you, your partner, and their grandparents, they’ll have to quickly learn to be perceptive of other children’s interests in order to interact successfully with them.
+By playing with other children their age, either on playdates or in a preschool environment, they’ll be learning to negotiate, cooperate, and share.
 For being happy and successful in school and life, social skills are just as important as cognitive, motor, and language skills.